GameOneDev/mumble-uxplay-bot/README.md

 ### Mumble Connection Issues
 - **Connection refused**: Check server IP, port, and firewall settings
 - **Authentication failed**: Verify username/password

-### UxPlay Issues
-- **Build fails**: Ensure all dependencies are installed
-- **No AirPlay device**: Check that UxPlay is running and accessible on the same network as your Apple device

 ### ModuleNotFoundError
 If you get `ModuleNotFoundError: No module named 'pymumble_py3'`, the virtual environment is not being used correctly.
 The script should automatically detect and use the virtual environment.
 If it doesn't work: